-All students are provided with storage for books and files in their form room, and a limited number of lockers in one of the locker areas for coats, PE kit and other belongings upon request.
+All students are provided with a locker for books and files in their form room, and there are a limited number of additional lockers for coats, PE kit and other belongings upon request.
 Some lockers come with a key which students must keep safe.
 A replacement fee (£5.00) is charged for lost keys.

 Every item of uniform or equipment must be named.
-We ask that science overalls are clearly marked with your child's surname on the front of the overall, to enable easy identification in lessons.
-We recommend that coats and shoes are also named.
+We ask that science overalls are clearly marked with your child's surname on the front of the overall to enable easy identification in lessons.
+We also recommend that coats and shoes are named.
 Any valuable items that are brought into school must be locked away in a student's locker.
-If, for any reason, a student must bring a large sum of money to school, this should be taken to the school office for safekeeping.
+If, for any reason, a student must bring a large sum of money to school, this should be taken to the School Office for safekeeping.

 Musical instruments should not be left in classrooms, cloakrooms or locker areas.
-There is an instrument storage area in the Music Block.
+They should be stored in the instrument storage area in the Music Block.
 Instruments should be named on the outside of the case.
-As so many have identical black cases, a brightly-coloured label/sticker is helpful in ensuring that the correct instrument is taken home at the end of the day.
+As so many have identical black cases, a brightly-coloured label or sticker is helpful in ensuring that the correct instrument is taken home at the end of the day.
 Please note that all musical instruments which are used in school must be insured by parents for accidental damage, loss or theft.
 This applies to instruments which are hired from the school as well as students' own instruments.